 - Magento feels more geared towards developers than regular users, what with its steep learning curve.

-- Its Enterprise Edition can be quite costly, but that’s to be expected due to their target market.
+- Its Pro and Managed Services editions can be quite costly, but that’s to be expected due to their target market.

 Out of the box, Magento doesn’t feel as beginner-friendly when we look through the lens of WooCommerce vs Magento.
 However, users can overcome that by referring to the extensive documentation – and the platform does offer additional advantages for those who stick it out.
 It’s perfect for ambitious users who want to scale their shops quickly, and who also have the necessary time for mastering the platform.

-Magento’s Community Edition is open-source and free for anyone to use, so your only cost will be based on your current hosting provider.
-On the other hand, users who are interested in the Enterprise Edition will have to shell out a pretty penny.
+Magento’s open source edition is free for anyone to use, so your only cost will be based on your current hosting provider.
+On the other hand, users who are interested in the Pro or Managed Services versions will have to shell out a pretty penny.

 What about performance?

 When it comes to performance, it’s complicated to figure out which solution is the overall winner.
 Each online store – regardless of platform – will behave differently due to its functionality and size.
-Furthermore, there are several more factors at play here, such as your choice of web hosting provider, whether you’re using a Content Delivery Network (CDN), or even whether your images are optimized.
+Furthermore, there are several more factors at play here, such as your choice of web hosting provider for Magento, whether you’re using a Content Delivery Network (CDN), or even whether your images are optimized.